jdgc/message-board-contracts/README.md

 postInThread(uint256, string) // threadId and post content
 ```

-A minimal frontend example can be found [here](https://github.com/jdgc/evm-message-board-example)
+A minimal frontend example running on polygon can be found [here](https://github.com/jdgc/evm-message-board-example)

 ## What is has now
 For now, not much.
 But the contract as is can: